Indians in Réunion

 Indians in Réunion are people of Indian origin in Réunion.
-They form two ethnic groups on the island, Malbars (Tamils) and Zarabes (Muslims).
+They form two ethnic groups on the island, Malbars (Hindus or Christians) and Zarabes (Muslims).

 Origins

 Originally brought in as indentured laborers, as in Mauritius, they were mostly of South Indian Tamil origin.
-The second and smallest group were Muslims (from North, South and West India, mainly from the modern day region of Gujarat.)
+However, these "Sugar Indians" also included a large Telugu component, as well as a noticeable Bhojpuri and Awadhi population, all of whom merged into a single ethnicity dominated by Tamil influence.
+The second and smallest group was composed of Sunni Muslims from Gujarat, who came as a trading or retail community.
 There were also later emigrants, mostly Hindu traders and businessmen.
-In Réunion, Indians from South India, often Hindu, are known as Malbars and Muslim Indians from North and West India are known as Zarabes.
+In Réunion, Indians from South India, often Hindu, are known as Malbars and Muslim Indians from Northwestern India are known as Zarabes.

+Additional communities, among the later settlers, are the Franco-Pondicherrians (known as the Pondichériens), either Hindu or Christian, who initially constituted the sole living Tamil-speaking community on the island, and the Karanes, a Gujarati Shia Muslim community which came from Madagascar after the independence of that country from French rule.

 Today

 Indo-Réunionnais people have affected the culture of Réunion, bringing Indian cuisine as well as flora and fauna to the island.
 The Indo-Réunionnais Hindus have mainly assimilated with other ethnicities on the island.

 Malbars

 Originally brought in as indentured labourers as in Mauritius, they were mostly South Indian Tamils.

 Tamils in Reunion have recently exhibited the desire to learn their ancestors' culture and have started studying their language and religions, especially from Tamil Nadu and Pondicherry.

 They also want to translate their newly acquired civic and political rights into a gradual and increasing participation in local and other elections.
 Notable contributors include: